dreamcatcher-tech/network/Inbox/2023-05-16 1120 Renaming Requests and Ideas.md

 Request becomes Problem.
 This says nothing about what the solution is.
 Idea becomes Spec (Specification of Solution)
 Artefact becomes Solution
-App (Application of Solution) is a Solution made usable to an end user.
+App (Application of Solution) is a Solution packaged for consumption by a Buyer

-If the Packet is given autonomy, then it can find its own way thru the network of innovators.
+When we launch, buying accumulates, and waits for an oracle call to disperse the funds out.
+The dispersed funds stay on the Dreamcatcher chain, and can be withdrawn to Ethereum by submitting the current attribution calculation.